jrmireles5562-blip/proj-2/README.md

         </section>
         <section class="card">
             <h2 id="contact">Contact Us</h2>
-            <p>Get in touch with us for any inquiries or custom orders of our T-Shirts. </p>
+            <p>Get in touch with us for any inquiries or custom orders of our T-Shirts at: 6154873195 or email at Wowhow43@gmail.com </p>
         </section>
     </main>
     <footer>